Austria

 Yes

 Due to the federal structure of the Austrian government, responsibility for youth policy is divided between the central federal government and the federal states.
-Article 15, the so-called "fallback clause" of the constitution, assigns all competencies which haven't been conferred to the federal government to the states.
+Article 15, the so-called "fallback clause" of the constitution, assigns all those competencies, which haven't been conferred to the federal government, to the federal states.
 The Federal Chancellery holds the primary authority for youth policy at the federal level.
 Its Department for Family and Youth leads and coordinates the cross-sectoral youth policy carried out by all ministries.
 Each federal ministry has a "youth coordinator" who supports the internal processes and serves as a contact partner for the Department for Family and Youth.
 In December 2021, a State Secretariat for Youth was created within the Federal Chancellery and is responsible for youth policy agendas.
 The operating unit for the Austrian Youth Strategy is the Youth Competence Centre in the Federal Chancellery.
 It coordinates the process, offers knowledge and skills, and establishes contact with experts.
 The goal of the Youth Competence Centre is to develop a stable network between a diverse group of youth policy stakeholders.

 Youth & Representation